Feed Program

 - Quantity: (leave blank or note “unlimited”)

-- Frequency: Free choice
+- Custom schedule: Free choice

 - Instructions: “Available 24/7 in slow feeder”